My rating: 5 of 5 stars

 Now tell me, what good is your artistic unity?

 The public will only make hash of it anyway.

 Kaufmann translated all of Part One and selections of Part Two in an edition published in 1961.
 Martin Greenberg translated the entire poem in the 1990s, and a revised edition was published by Yale in 2014.
 Kaufman and Greenberg both share a commitment to faithfully translating Goethe’s poetry, preserving elements of meter, rhyme, and general verse form, but in a modern idiom shorn of the archaisms used by prior translators.
 I recommend these versions, then, and have read them both, while also consulting Barker Fairley’s excellent prose version of the entire poem as collected in Everyman Library’s 2000 volume of Goethe’s Selected Works.
-In my own exploration of this “incommensurable and incomprehensible” work that follows, I will quote from Greenberg’s version.
+In my own exploration of this “incommensurable and incomprehensible” text, I will quote from Greenberg’s version.